 - Egg: The chicken strips are dipped into the beaten egg so that the almond coconut breading adheres for one crispy bite.

-- Chicken: Chicken tenders are perfect to use for this recipe and are a great option if you want to save time.
-You can also use skinless chicken breasts and cut them into strips.
+- Chicken breast: Chicken tenders are perfect to use for this recipe and are a great option if you want to save time.
+You can also use skinless chicken breasts or chicken tenderloins and cut them into strips.

-- Almond flour and coconut flakes: This gluten-free breading adds a great flavour to each bite and it gets nice and crispy when baked in the oven.
+- Almond flour and coconut flakes: The almond flour coating adds a great flavor to each bite and it gets nice and crispy when baked in the oven.
+You’ll want unsweetened coconut flakes, not coconut flour.

-- Seasonings: Paprika, garlic powder, parsley and salt add flavour to the breading.
+- Seasonings: Paprika, garlic powder, parsley and salt add flavor to the breading.
 Feel free to adapt the amount used according to personal taste preferences.

-- Preheat the oven to 375 degrees F. Line a baking sheet with parchment paper or spray with non-stick cooking spray.
+- Preheat the oven to 390 degree F. Line a baking sheet with parchment paper or spray with non-stick cooking spray.

 - One at a time, dip the chicken strips into the egg mixture and flip until well coated.

 - Next, transfer the egg-coated chicken strip to the dry mixture.
 Flip until both sides are well coated with the almond, coconut and spice mixture.
-Continue until all of the chicken strips have been completed.
+Continue until all of the chicken strips are coated.

-- Place chicken fingers on the prepared sheet and bake for 25-30 minutes, or until no longer pink inside.
-Serve warm.
+- Place chicken fingers on the prepared baking sheet, spray lightly with oil, and sprinkle with a touch of salt (optional).
+Bake for 15-20 minutes, or until lightly golden on the outside and no longer pink inside.
+Serve warm with your favorite dipping sauce.

 - Another strategy I like to use if I’m tight on time is to buy the pre-cut chicken tenders.
 If the breading is already made and the chicken breasts are already cut into strips, all that you have to do is dip the chicken strips in the egg and breading and bake.
 So easy!